alessandrofrancesconi/NiceCameraExample/README.md

 -------------------

 If you try this code and discover that it totally crashes on your Android device, *just* fork it and try to fix what's going wrong.
-Please remember some little giudelines:
+Please remember some little guidelines:

 1. Always write a good documentation before commit
 2. Don't add new functionalities that could just make the project more complicated, leave it simple!